ashutoshraims/dataset/provider/dataset-gc/docs/baremetal/README.md

-# Service Configuration for Anthos
+# Service Configuration for Baremetal

 ## Table of Contents <a name="TOC"></a>